-Toyota says it has "made fundamental changes" to its operations to become "more responsive and consumer-focused."
+Toyota issued a statement saying it has made "fundamental changes" to its operations to become a more "responsive" company.